matijakolaric-com/django-music-publisher/docs/saas.rst

 Who could do it and why
 -----------------------

-Soocieties (PROs, MROs) or Administrative Agencies
+Societies (PROs, MROs) or Administrative Agencies
 ==================================================

 In an ideal world, societies would provide such a service for free.
 Most of them already provide some of this functionality through their web interfaces.
 Their existing services are dead ends, as any custom integration or extension is not possible.

-By providing Django Music Publisher, optionally customized and branded, to their affiliates for free, or at cost, would bnefit both.
+By providing Django Music Publisher, optionally customized and branded, to their affiliates for free, or at cost, would benefit both.
 The main benefit for the societies is a very simple one: less user support.

 Django Music Publisher offers superb data validation as users enter their data, so there would be far less user support by societies due to errors.
 They can simply skip the whole initial testing.
 And if delivery gets automated, maybe even directly, bypassing the CWR, it would decrease the need for user support even further.